Baconway/DXPI-api/README.md

 # DXPI

-maimaiDXNET Data Extraction, but as a RESTful API
+Washing machine NET Data Extraction, but as a RESTful API

 Built on node, Express and uses JSDOM for scraping